Compute

 N/A

 A contact group, backed on Simple Message Notification, enables message publishers and subscribers to contact each other.
 A contact group contains one or more endpoints.
-You can configure contact groups to manage endpoints that have subscribed to alarm messages.
-After creating a contact group, associate alarm rule set with the group.
-When an alarm is triggered, the subscription endpoints in the contact group can receive the alarm messages.
+You can attach an alarm rule to a contact group to manage endpoints that have subscribed to alarm messages.

 1. Log in to the CCE console.